Banabyte/.github/README.md

 # .github
 This project displays the Github profile description.
-> The readme is here to discribe the github organization
+> The readme is here to discribe the .github file